 Details of required reading from these texts will be given in the syllabus; it will be made available for students to copy, where it is not readily available.

 Please register for this course on uSis.

-Lamguage of instruction is English.
+Lamguage of instruction is English, although Dutch can be used for papers and contributions in class at BA3 level.
 Primary texts will be read in German.

 Specialisatie (BA Wijsbegeerte): Filosofie van mens, techniek en cultuur.